Home » Repayment » Student Loan Deferments are a Recipe for Disaster

 In the six months you are not paying your loan, you may grow accustomed to spending money you really don’t have.
 Breaking bad spending habits is especially hard to do.
 The other problem with deferment is that you may think in the back of your mind that it will always be an option.
 However, for most loans, deferments and forbearances are limited.
 If you run out, and you really need another, you are out of luck.
 Therefore, you should never plan on using them and treat them as an option only in case of an emergency.

-When should you get a deferment?
+When should you get an interest-charging deferment?

 The answer to this question is pretty easy.